steroman/dynatrace-deck/slides.md

 </template>

 <!-- notes:
-These assumptions guide every decision in this lifecycle.
 Velocity comes from removing friction and giving teams clear processes and tools.
 Quality depends on clear inputs—writers can only deliver great content when they get the right context early.
-Scalability comes from standardization and automation, not from heroics.
+Scalability comes from standardization and automation.
 And sustainability is essential: if workloads or expectations aren’t balanced, the system collapses.
-These assumptions shape the whole approach.
 -->
 ---
 theme: ./theme